ringraham117/InCollege/readme.md

+# Assumptions
+1. All screen names should be unique!

 # Folder structure
 1. Services - To Make network requests or control databases
 2. Shared - Contains all the folders that is required functionality by multiple files (Avoid code duplication)